florin-git/E-Farmers/insertions_service/README.md

 - **ES7+ React/Redux/React-Native snippets**: React Snippets.
 For example, if you want to create a new Component the only thing you need to do is to write `rsf` and press enter.
 - **Prettier - Code formatter**: Simply press `CTRL + S` and your code is formatted in a nice way.
 If it does not work with a particular language, then go to your `settings.json` file of VSCode and add this line:
 `"[your_language]": {"editor.defaultFormatter": "esbenp.prettier-vscode"}`
-Let's say React you want to add React, then you simply add the following line:
+Let's say you want to add React, then you simply add the following line:
  `"[javascriptreact]": {"editor.defaultFormatter": "esbenp.prettier-vscode"}`